epfl-ada/ada-2022-project-chromegoldfish/README.md

 - Are Youtube videos mirroring the events happening off-screen in the real world?
 Do the activity of users, trends, and popular topics reflect the impactful and well-renowned phenomenons happening worldwide?
 - Which type of events catch the public eye the most?
 Which topics gain the most views, interaction, and popularity on YouTube?
-- Is controversy happening off-screen reflected through the likes and dislikes on YouTube videos covering them?
-Do controversial topics get more attention (more views and interaction)?
 - Are the most discussed topics on Youtube also relevant on other social media/news outlets?
 - What are the most popular types of topics covered by YouTube?
 Can YouTube be considered a news outlet, a platform for political views and interaction, a place to showcase your art, a platform to gain skills useful for your career...?
+- Are Youtube news channels relevant news sources?
+Do independent channels and news organizations on Youtube stay true to their viewers?
+Do independent channels try to catch more attention by using certain type of words in their title?

 ## Methods